theopenconversationkit/tock/docs/_en/dev/feature-technical-designs/1696-gcp-secrets.md

 Each of these 3 differents secret usages can use different providers idependently, for instance you could provide your mongodb credential using environment variables and handle the generate ai related secrets using GCP Secret Manager.

 In this design we will as much as possible **refer to GCP Secrets using their secret name et not that full ressource name** that include the project-number (using `SECRET-NAME` instead of `projects/478160847739/secrets/SECRET-NAME`), we want to do this so that we can move ressources from a project to an other without having to do any kind of database data migration (changing project-number in some stored configuration will be difficult).
-Nevertheless applications needs to be aware of the GCP project number where the secrets are located, they will all rely on `tock_gcp_secret_project_number` environment variable to do so (see last section about environment variables for more details).
+Nevertheless applications needs to be aware of the GCP project number where the secrets are located, they will all rely on `tock_gcp_project_id` environment variable to do so (see last section about environment variables for more details).

 ## Architecture design